theorlbooth/Music-Worldwide/README.md

 ### APIs

 We started with a plan to use two APIs: one to get the charts from around the world (Deezer) and one to get news on specific artists or bands (Bing News).
-As we were planing the app out added a third API to pull in artist/band biographies (Last.fm).
+As we were planning the app, we added a third API to pull in artist/band biographies (Last.fm).

 For **Deezer** we didn't need an authentication key but had to use a CORS proxi server to get any results back.
-That worked fine but causes some instabilities in the deployed project.
+That worked fine but caused some instabilities in the deployed project.

 To call the API we opted for the axios fetch method which is triggered by a `useEffect` everytime a country (`currentPlaylist`) is selected: